-Social media, when used well, provides opportunities for women to connect with one another.
+Social media, when used well, provides opportunities for women to connect with one another in between physical meetings.

 Not only does each social media channel need to be set up correctly, but posts must be selected and then scheduled.
 Comments often require a response.
 Posting guidelines need to be created, and then posts and comments need to be monitored.

 Adding a social media coordinator can ensure your social media efforts succeed.

 8 Benefits of Adding a Social Media Coordinator to Your Women’s Ministry Team

 When one person is in charge of the content and scheduling, they can fine-tune a social media schedule and use scheduling tools to ensure content is regularly posted.
 They can also create a consistent, branded look with the graphics that are posted.

 We all know there’s a dark side to social media.
 Having one person dedicated to monitoring your social media accounts (recruiting others to help if needed) ensures any problematic comments or posts are removed quickly.

 Social media is a bigger job than most of us realize.
 It requires a sizeable time commitment and a willingness to learn how to use new tools.